CMeeg/next-azure/README.md

   * `./.azure/setup/init.ps1 -SubscriptionId {subscription_id} -ResourcePrefix {resource_prefix} -Location {location} -OrgUrl {devops_org_url} -ProjectName {devops_project_name}`
     * To see a full description of the script and its parameters, run `Get-Help .azure/setup/init.ps1 -Full`

 > The name of the Resource Groups is based on a naming convention of `{resourcePrefix}-{environment}-{resourceSuffix}`.
-If you don't like this you can edit the PowerShell files to suit your needs - search for the `Get-NextAzureResourceName` function.
-The same naming convention is used in the Bicep files for resource names - see the [Usage section](#change-the-resource-naming-conventions) for a description of how to change those.
+If you don't like this you can [change the naming convention](#change-the-resource-naming-conventions).

 > The Service Connections created by the script "Grant access to all pipelines", which is done for convenience, but you can choose not to do this and configure specific [pipeline permissions](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/permissions?view=azure-devops#set-service-connection-permissions) if you wish.

 > Three Variable Groups are created by the script - the `{resourcePrefix}-env-vars` Variable Group is used to hold "default" or "shared" values applicable to all target environments, and the `{resourcePrefix}-env-vars-{environment}` Variable Groups hold environment-specific Variables or can override Variables with the same name in the "default" Variable Group.

+The initialisation script creates a config file named `.nextazure.json` that is used by other scripts in this repo (see the [Usage](#usage) section) and ensures that these scripts use the same options provided during initialisation and saves you having to type them out each time.
+Please commit this file to your repo now and push your changes.

-#### Create the pipeline
+#### Create the Pipeline

-The Pipeline will provision the infrastructure in Azure required to host your app, and build and deploy your application to that infrastructure.
+When the Pipeline runs it will provision the infrastructure in Azure required to host your app for the target environment, and build and deploy your application to that infrastructure.

-> You will set the Pipeline up manually because you need to be able to authorise the Pipeline to connect to your project's repository, and there are too many options to cover in this example repo.
+> You will set the Pipeline up manually because you need to be able to authorise the Pipeline to connect to your project's repository, and it's not practical for this example repo to try to cover all options.
 Thankfully setting up the Pipeline manually is pretty painless.

 To create the Pipeline: